 The oldest building in Edinburgh can be found next to Mons Meg which is a private chapel built by King David I, and a bit further round lies the Half-Moon Battery where the iconic lone piper plays his sombre tune during the spectacular Edinburgh Military Tatoo each year in August.

-The castle is managed by Historic Environment Scotland who has done a fantastic job of installing displays and exhibitions throughout the castle and they’ve got lots of staff on hand to answer any questions you might have, but I recommend asking them for directions to the Royal Palace before you do anything else.
+The castle is managed by Historic Environment Scotland which has done a great job of installing information displays and there are staff members on hand to help you make the most of your visit, but I recommend asking them for directions to the Royal Palace before you do anything else.

 The palace gets extremely busy from mid-morning onwards in summer but you’ll miss most of the crowds if you get there early, and by doing so you’ll be able to view the Honours of Scotland (the nation’s crown jewels) and the former Royal Apartments at your leisure.